HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Find a non-reactive container large enough to hold the turkey.

-• Making sure the container will fit in your refrigerator.
+• Make sure the container will fit in your refrigerator.

-See All About Brining and Food Grade Plastic Containers For Brining for information about selecting an appropriate container, including alternatives like ice chests or turkey roasting bags inside non-food safe containers.
+See All About Brining and Food Grade Plastic Containers For Brining for information about selecting an appropriate container, including alternatives like coolers or turkey roasting bags inside non-food safe containers.
 These pictures show a plastic barbecue sauce bucket that I got for free from a local barbecue joint.

 Apple Brine For Turkey